HAL Tejas: Airframe

 Apart from aluminium-lithium alloys and titanium alloys, carbon-fibre composite materials are used in the construction of the Tejas.
 The composite materials constitute 45% of the airframe by weight and 90% by surface area, the highest among contemporary aircraft.
-The upper and lower wing surfaces, wing spars and wing ribs are also made out of carbon-fibre composites, while the fin tip is made out of glass-fibre.
+The upper and lower wing surfaces, wing spars and wing ribs are also made out of carbon-fibre composites, while the fin tip is made out of fiberglass.
 The extensive use of composite materials in the airframe not only makes the aircraft lighter but also gives high strength.
 This also reduces the number of joints or rivets, increases the aircraft's structural integrity and lowers its susceptibility to fatigue cracks.
 The tailfin is a monolithic honeycomb structure, reducing the manufacturing cost by 80% compared to traditional methods.
 Initially the Tejas prototypes were equipped with a radome made out of Kevlar which was replaced with a quartz radome in the production aircraft.

 The naval LCA has a nose droop to provide improved view for carrier landings.
-In addition to the elevons, the naval LCA have wing leading–edge vortex controllers (LEVCON) control surfaces that extend from the wing-root leading edge, which could be deflected to a downward angle or an upward angle to increase lift and reduce airspeed during approach.
+In addition to the elevons, the naval LCA has wing leading–edge vortex controllers (LEVCON) control surfaces that extend from the wing-root leading edge, which could be deflected to a downward angle or an upward angle to increase lift and reduce airspeed during approach.
 The LEVCONs also provides better low-speed handling and increase controllability at high angles of attack (AoA).
 The naval Tejas also has a strengthened undercarriage, stronger landing gear, and an arrestor hook system for carrier landings.
 The two-seat LCA Navy variant (NP-1) have aerodynamic commonality with the trainer variant.

+The Secondary Flight Control of Tejas Mk 1A consists of an indigenously designed Leading Edge Slats and Airbrake Control Module.
+Aeronautical Development Agency, on 19 April 2024, delivered the first batch of these flight control system.
+These flight control systems features "state-of-the-art Servo-Valve based electro-hydraulic servo actuators and control modules."
+The technology is ready to be integrated with production variants of Tejas Mk 1A as it successfully completed flight trials.
+These are being produced at Accessories Division, HAL, Lucknow.